 PhD: University of California at Los Angeles, 1994

-Area of Specialization: Cognitive Neuroscience, learning and memory, high-level visual perception
+Area of Specialization: Cognitive neuroscience, learning and memory, basal ganglia, functional MRI.

 Seger, C A. & Miller, E. K. (2010).
 Category learning in the brain.
 Annual Review of Neuroscience.
 33, 203-219.